awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 + Your computer is not connected to the internet\.
 + The DNS hostname does not resolve to an IP address\.
 + An OpenVPN process is indefinitely trying to connect to the endpoint\.
++ The Certificate Revocation List (CRL) which was configured on that Client VPN endpoint expired.

 **Solution**
-Verify that your computer is connected to the internet\.
-Ask your Client VPN administrator to verify that the `remote` directive in the configuration file resolves to a valid IP address\.
-You can also disconnect the VPN session by choosing **Disconnect** in the AWS VPN Client window, and try connecting again\.
+1. Verify that your computer is connected to the internet\.
+2. Ask your Client VPN administrator to verify that the `remote` directive in the configuration file resolves to a valid IP address\.
+3. You can also disconnect the VPN session by choosing **Disconnect** in the AWS VPN Client window, and try connecting again\.
+4. Check the [CrlDaysToExpiry](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/monitoring-cloudwatch.html) metric in CloudWatch.
+If this is your case generate a new CRL from the same CA that was used to generate the certificates for all Clients and import it to the Client VPN endpoint.

 ### Client cannot create profile<a name="macos-troubleshooting-client-vpn-cannot-create-profile"></a>